YardRat0117/YardRat0117.github.io/index.md

 - Gotta find a place to dump some fellow bloggers' links

 Another reason?
 Gotta have a spot to dump some links from fellow bloggers.
 And it's worthy pointing out that, they don't even bother to dump my link on their blog. :(

+About those fellow bloggers who dumped or not even dumped my link, please come here: [Everything about Friend Link](about/link.md)

 ## How is this blog constructed?